-Follow these steps to install a forward-facing child restraint in the 2nd row seats using the LATCH system:
+Follow these steps to install a front-facing child restraint in the 2nd row seats using LATCH:

-1. Position the child restraint on the seat.
+- 1. Recline the seatback if the seatback is adjustable to assist in attaching the child restraint to the lower anchors. - 2.
+Position the child restraint on the seat.
 Always follow the child restraint manufacturer's instructions.

-Forward-facing web-mounted - step 2
+Front-facing web-mounted - step 3

-2. Secure the child restraint anchor attachments to the LATCH lower anchors.
-Check to make sure the LATCH attachment is properly attached to the lower anchors.
+- 3. Secure the child restraint anchor attachments to the LATCH lower anchors.
+Check to make sure the LATCH attachment is properly attached to the lower anchors. - 4.
+Return the seatback to its normal upright and locked position.